torchmd/mdgrad/README.md

   <img src="assets/logo.jpg" width="150">
 </p>

+This is not just a regular simulator but a DIFFERENTIABLE simulator!

 PyTorch code for End-to-end differetiable molecular simulations.
 More docs and tutorials are comings.
-This repo is also under heavy development, more contribution is welcomed.
+This repo is under heavy development, your contribution is very much welcomed.

 ## Highlights